LukeANewton/Machine-Learning-Framework/README.md

 The original project used a kNN classification algorothim to predict values and contained basic UI for maniputlating the model.
 Recent updates by me (starting Winter 2019) have made a number of changes:

-- [x] vastly improved abilities and look of the GUI
+- [x] vastly improved abilities and organization of the GUI
 - [x] allowed saving/loading of multiple problem sets at specified pathnames
 - [x] refactored model for better and more consistent design
 - [x] general refactoring of code to greatly reduce code duplication